Financial Tool

 A Certificate of Deposit (CD) is a low-risk savings tool that can boost your interest earnings compared to a standard savings account.
 In exchange for leaving your money untouched for a fixed term, the bank typically pays a higher interest rate.

 This calculator handles Compound Interest, which is how most modern CDs operate.
 It factors in your initial deposit, the interest rate, and how frequently interest is added back to your balance (daily, monthly, or annually).
+Daily compounding yields slightly more than monthly.

 Frequently Asked Questions